TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 			- Data needed by those instructions
 			- Results of processing the data
 		- Address of each stored byte
+		- **access a memeory address**-
+			- **Logical addresses**- Theres are essentially virutal addresses made by the program that is running, is it used as a reference to access the physical memeory location by the CPI.
+Memory management unit MMU is used to map the logical address to the corresponding physical address.
+Page table is data structure used by virtual memeory system to store the mapping between virtual and physical
+			- **Physuical addresses**- Physica location of required data in memeory.
+Never directly deals with physical locatioin just the logical location associated to thge physical.
+This is why the logical needs to be mapped to the physical
 		- Types memeory-
 			- Volatile- needs power to retain, power of machine off and gone
-				- Static RAM (SRAM)- expensive, low power cost- CPU cache, less frequently reenergised, expensive
+				- Static RAM (SRAM)- expensive, low power cost- CPU cache, less frequently reenergised, expensive- computer needs to store data somewhere while CPU is processing it- in RAM
 				- Dynamiuc RAM (DRAM)- cheaper, higher power cost computer memory, constant reenergised
 			- Non-vlatile- holds conent when not power
 				- ROM (Read only memory)